munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 #### 3. What's inheritance in OOP?
+- Describe inheritance and provide 2 examples ...

 #### 4. If you had to make a program that could vote for the top three funniest people in the office, how would you do that?
 How would you make it possible to vote on those people?